harmony-one/h/progress/artem-kolodko.md

+2025-07-24 Thu: testing a new LP straregy bot; created a Docker image for v0.0.1 for test by non-developers

 2025-07-23 Wed: fixed bugs when creating new LP positions, and completed first implementation of a new LP strategy

 2025-07-22 Tue: tested [new LP strategy](https://github.com/harmony-one/portfolio-manager/pull/31) bot implementation with real positions, fixing a bug in the openPosition method